University College Birmingham is offering campus and accommodation tours to prospective students who want to apply for 2022

 Will I be able to speak with members of the teaching team?

-Our campus tours only include a tour of our campus.
+Our Academic and Support Staff will be available to speak to after your campus tour and lunch.
 If you would like to find out more about your course of interest, our student ambassadors and members of the marketing team will be happy to answer any questions you may have.
 You may also like to attend our next open day, where you can attend a course presentation and talks and drop-in sessions from other services within the University.
 To find out about our upcoming open days, click here.

 Do you have support for visitors with a disability?